-§6.2.6 Duty to Defend the Trust Against Attack; Duty Not to Attack the Trust; Indirect Attacks (Construction Proceedings)
+§6.2.6 Duty to Defend the Trust against Attack; Duty Not to Attack the Trust; Indirect Attacks (Construction Proceedings)

-[from pages 605-607 of Loring and Rounds: A Trustee's Handbook (2012)]
+[Excerpted from Charles E. Rounds, Jr., et. al, Loring and Rounds: A Trustee's Handbook (2014) and modified].

 The trustee's duty to defend the trust.
-The trustee has a duty to defend the trust.
-The trust may be attacked by those who have an economic interest in bringing about its cancellation or termination.
-It may be attacked by those who oppose its purposes.
-To fail to mount a vigorous defense is to thwart the intentions of the settlor and may be grounds for the trustee's removal.
-Moreover, the trustee would be liable to the beneficiaries for any injury occasioned by an unwarranted capitulation.
-The trustee would be liable to the beneficiaries for any injury occasioned by an unwarranted capitulation.
+The trustee has a duty to defend the trust.689 The trust may be attacked by those who have an economic interest in bringing about its cancellation or termination.690 It may be attacked by those who oppose its purposes.691 To fail to mount a vigorous defense is to thwart the intentions of the settlor and may be grounds for the trustee's removal.
+Moreover, the trustee would be liable to the beneficiaries for any injury occasioned by an unwarranted capitulation.692

 However, if it is clear to a reasonable person who has sought and obtained independent, competent legal advice that an attack is warranted or that resistance would be futile, then a defense should not be mounted.
 This exception would not apply when there is reasonable uncertainty as to the facts or the law.
-How there is reasonable uncertainty as to the facts or the law.

-The trustee must do what is necessary within the bounds of law and reason to defend the trust and thus may retain counsel for that purpose and is entitled to have the costs of such representation absorbed by the trust.
-All reasonable appeals should be taken.
-The trustee who is unprepared to go the distance should seek to have the trusteeship transferred to someone who is.
-He probably should not have accepted the trust in the first place.
+The trustee must do what is necessary within the bounds of law and reason to defend the trust and thus may retain counsel for that purpose and is entitled to have the costs of such representation absorbed by the trust.695 All reasonable appeals should be taken.696